ARCI Dark Sky Bollard Light with 590nm LEDs and Backlight Shield

 Full Cutoff Fixtures

-The images on the right show the difference between traditional wall packs and full cutoff wall packs that reduces uplight and glare.
+The images on the right show the difference between traditional wall packs and full cutoff wall packs that reduce uplight and glare.

 Comparing traditional and full cutoff LED wall packs